ytyulkinaxway/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 API providers typically measure processing limits in transactions per time period (seconds, minutes, hours), for example, 100 transactions per 10 seconds.
 Rate limiting at the API level is a way to enforce a maximum limit for the total transactions per time period for all of your API consumers.

-### AMPLIFY Central API rate limiting
+### Amplify Central API rate limiting

-AMPLIFY Central provides rate limiting around the API Proxy activity.
+Amplify Central provides rate limiting around the API Proxy activity.
 You can set up the rate limiting from **1 second** to **1 day** interval.

-AMPLIFY Central allows for two levels of enforcement for rate limiting:
+Amplify Central allows for two levels of enforcement for rate limiting:

 * At the proxy level, rate limiting affects all API transactions regardless of the consuming application.
 * At the proxy and application level, rate limiting affects all API transactions originating with a specific application.

 You can enforce one or both levels together.

-## Use the AMPLIFY Central UI to configure rate limiting
+## Use the Amplify Central UI to configure rate limiting

 To begin, [register an api proxy](/docs/central/quickstart/#register-an-api).